Skip to main content

 Figure 11.20.
 Coastal environments within the intertidal zone extend from offshore bars to inland estuaries and bays.
 Figure 11.21.
 A wrackline consisting of most shell material, pebbles, and flotsam along Plumb Beach, Jamaica Bay, Brooklyn, NY

-This page titled 11.9: Storm Surge and Tides and Subdivisions of the Intertidal Zone is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.9: Storm Surge and Tides and Subdivisions of the Intertidal Zone is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.